 Inner Circle ~ The Bad Boys of Reggae

-By Maliika Walker
+Interview by Maliika Walker

 Kingston, Jamaica is the cornerstone of reggae music.
 Some of the greatest reggae artists in history were raised or spent a considerable amount of time in Kingston.
 The legendary group, Inner Circle is no exception as they also hail from where many say reggae was born.